nsimonato8/ClusteringAlgorithms/README.md

 The following methods are available:

-* MATR-CV algorithm, as described by Xinjie Fan et al. [2020]
+* MATR algorithm, as described by Xinjie Fan et al. [2020]
+* A simple implementation of the Elbow Method.

 - - -